How to manage BibLaTeX across time and cultures#

 % The order of package loading really matters because some of the references use bidi

-% (bi-directional) text in order to display the relevant Arabic, for which there is no
+% (bi-directional) text to display the relevant Arabic, for which there is no

 % translation to a Western Language. bidi was a retrofit onto latex and is a bit sensitive.